ljuanto/docs/docs/crust/extrinsics.md

 ### cancelPunishment(target: `LookupSource`)
 - **interface**: `api.tx.swork.cancelPunishment`
+- **summary**:   Cancel punishment for a specific account.
+This can only be done by Root/Democracy.

 ### createGroup()
 - **interface**: `api.tx.swork.createGroup`
+- **summary**:   Create a group.
+One account can only create one group once.

 ### joinGroup(target: `LookupSource`)
 - **interface**: `api.tx.swork.joinGroup`
+- **summary**:   Join a group.
+The account should already report works once and cannot have any used value.
+The target must be a group owner.

 ### kickOut(target: `LookupSource`)
 - **interface**: `api.tx.swork.kickOut`
+- **summary**:   Kick someone out of this group.

 ### quitGroup()
 - **interface**: `api.tx.swork.quitGroup`
+- **summary**:   Quit a group.

 ### register(ias_sig: `IASSig`, ias_cert: `SworkerCert`, applier: `AccountId`, isv_body: `ISVBody`, sig: `SworkerSignature`)
 - **interface**: `api.tx.swork.register`